Inside Airbus’s Mad Dash To Get A Robo Air Taxi Off The Ground

 The simplicity of electric propulsion makes room for other types of complexity, like tilting wings or propellers mounted on tilting motors—two rival strategies for VTOL planes.
 “I think that’s very much a reason why you see so many complicated designs as you do—and the fact that they are being flown successfully,” says Ashish Bagai, a former DARPA program manager and now research scientist at the University of Maryland’s Department of Aerospace Engineering.

 Why not keep things simple and build electric helicopters instead of transformer planes?
 Several companies are.
 China’s EHang is test-flying essentially a giant version of a toy drone that will carry passengers in Dubai.
 Germany’s Volocopter has test-flown something that looks like a traditional helicopter, albeit one with 18 rotors.
-But helicopters take a lot of power to stay airborne; cut the engine, and they drop like a stone.
+But helicopters take a lot of power to stay airborne.

 “Any system that can convert to a wing is going to be much more efficient,” says Hirschberg.
 “You know, sailplanes don’t have any motors, but they can stay aloft for hours.”
 In developing Vahana, Airbus ran the numbers on both the tilt-wing plane and electric helicopter designs.
 The plane could travel more than twice as far on the same charge.
 “I find the Vahana to be quite an exceptional aircraft in general,” says Bagai.
 (A³ is currently flight-testing the wing-tilting phase of Vahana’s journey.)